Scanbot SDK has been acquired by Apryse! Learn more

 And that’s it!
 You’ve successfully integrated a fully functional Credit Card Scanner into your Android app 🎉

 If you like, you can further customize the scanning interface to suit your preferences.
-Head over to the SDK’s documentation to learn more.
+Head over to the documentation to learn more.

 Happy scanning! 🤳